kwilteam/kwil-js/README.md

 ## Signers

-Certain operations in Kwil require signature authentication from the user (e.g. deploy database, drop database, execute CUD actions, certain read operations, etc).
+Certain operations in Kwil require signature authentication from the user (e.g. deploy database, drop database, execute CRUD actions, etc).

 To manage signing, Kwil-JS uses a `KwilSigner` class.
-Out of the box, Kwil-Js supports signers from [EthersJS](https://github.com/ethers-io/ethers.js) (v5 and v6).
+Out of the box, Kwil-JS supports signers from [EthersJS](https://github.com/ethers-io/ethers.js) (v5 and v6).
 You can also pass a signing callback function (see below).

 The account identifier can be passed as a hex string or as bytes.